Takhti Stadium (Tabriz): AFC Asian Cup 1976

-On 1976, part of 1976 AFC Asian Cup games held in Bagh Shomal Stadium.
+In 1976, part of 1976 AFC Asian Cup games held in Bagh Shomal Stadium.
 The field of six teams was split into two groups of three.
 The games of Group A, including Kuwait, China PR and Malaysia were hosted by Tabriz.

 Iran National Football Team

 Takhti Stadium was also hosted some of Iran national football team matches, including the first round of 2002 World Cup qualification, and the 2002 LG Cup tournament which was held among the football national teams of Iran, Paraguay, Morocco and South Africa.

 Takhti Stadium has played host to the friendly matches involving the Iran national football team.